springernature/frontend-toolkit-utilities/packages/util-context-warning/README.md

 [![Node version][badge-node]][info-node]
 ![MIT License][badge-license]

-When installing a package from the Elements Design System, output some messaging to the command-line to warn about installing a context dependency in your application.
+When installing a package from the Elements Design System, output some messaging to the command-line to warn about installing a valid brand context dependency in your application.

 This package only handles formatting of the output message, working out valid dependencies needs to be done elsewhere.